GreptimeTeam/docs/docs/user-guide/continuous-aggregation/manage-flow.md

 <SQL>;
 ```

-When `OR REPLACE` is specified, if a flow with the same name already exists, it will be updated to the new one.
-Notice that this only affects the flow task itself, and both source and sink tables will not be changed.
-Also note that `OR REPLACE` can't be used together with `IF NOT EXISTS`.
+When `OR REPLACE` is specified, any existing flow with the same name will be updated to the new version.
+It's important to note that this only affects the flow task itself; the source and sink tables will remain unchanged.

+Conversely, when `IF NOT EXISTS` is specified, the command will have no effect if the flow already exists, rather than reporting an error.
+Additionally, please note that `OR REPLACE` cannot be used in conjunction with `IF NOT EXISTS`.

 - `flow-name` is an unique identifier in the catalog level.
 - `sink-table-name` is the table name where the materialized aggregated data is stored.